spacetelescope/romancal/docs/roman/resample/arguments.rst

     If `weight_type=ivm` (the default), the scaling value will be determined per-pixel using the inverse of the read noise (VAR_RNOISE) array stored in each input image.
-If the VAR_RNOISE array does not exist, the variance is set to 1 for all pixels (equal weighting).
+If the VAR_RNOISE array does not exist, the weight is set to 1 for all pixels (equal weighting).
     If `weight_type=exptime`, the scaling value will be set equal to the exposure time found in the image header.
     If `weight_type=ivsky`, the scaling value will be determined per-pixel using the inverse of the sky variance (VAR_SKY) array calculated in the resample step for each input image.
-If the VAR_SKY array does not exist, the variance is set to 1 for all pixels (equal weighting).
+If the VAR_SKY array does not exist, the weight is set to 1 for all pixels (equal weighting).

 ``--single`` (bool, default=False)
     If set to `True`, resample each input image into a separate output.
 If